 Lumholtz’s tree-kangaroos at Nerada

-We are very lucky to have a family of Lumholtz’s tree-kangaroos living in the treetops adjacent to our Nerada Tea Rooms in Malanda.
+We are very lucky to have a family of Lumholtz’s tree-kangaroos living in the treetops adjacent to our tea plantation in Malanda.
 It is very rare for these animals to live in a group; usually, they are territorial and can be quite aggressive when protecting their borders.
 They generally only come together to mate, the infants then staying with their mothers for two years before they move on.
 Of course, you don’t always find them in the trees at Nerada; like any wild animal, they move around as they please and occasionally return to the rainforest.

 The future for Lumholtz’s tree-kangaroos